TL-System/plato/docs/configuration.md

 ### loss_func:
 This is where your loss function parameters would go

 **Note:** Your parameters in your configuration file MUST match the variable name in your optimizer/loss/learning scheduler/model function.
-For example, if you want to set base_lr in the learning scheduler "CyclicLR", Please have your parameter argument as: \
+For example, if you want to set `base_lr` in the learning scheduler `CyclicLR`, Please have your parameter argument as: \

 parameter: \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;learning_rate: \